 # Managing Users

-## Viewing Users
+## Viewing Staff

-* **Status** -- Filter to Active, Inactive, or All users
+* **Status** -- Active, Inactive, or All

-## User Roles
+## Court Staff Roles

 | Role | Description |

-| ------------------ | --------------------------------------------------------------------------------------------- |
+| ------------------ | -------------------------------------------------------------------------------------------------------------------- |

-| **Clerk** | Reviews and processes filings in the clerk queue.
-Must be assigned to a court |
+| **Clerk** | Reviews and processes filings in the review queue |

 | **Judge** | Judicial officer.
-Can view filings routed for judicial approval |
+Reviews filings routed for judicial signing |

-| **Judicial Staff** | Staff supporting a judge.
-Same access as Judge role |
+| **Judicial Staff** | Staff supporting a judge |

-| **Court Admin** | Full administrative access.
-Can configure courts, users, fees, queues, and all other settings |
+| **Court Admin** | Full administrative access for the court.
+Can configure queues, routing rules, users, and other clerk-settings pages |

 {% endhint %}

-## Activating and Deactivating Users
+## Activating and Deactivating Staff

-Use the **Active** toggle switch on each user row to activate or deactivate an account.
+Use the **Active** toggle on each row to activate or deactivate an account.
+Deactivated users lose access.
+You cannot deactivate your own account.

 ---